-Home » Design Ideas & Inspirations » 20 Best Ways To Create an Open Floor Plan
+Home » Design Ideas & Inspirations » 15 Best Ways To Create an Open Floor Plan Layout in 2024

-Sprawling rooms flowing into one another, unencumbered by walls!
+Sprawling rooms flow into one another, unencumbered by walls!
 Open floor plans are hard to hate.
 Since it arrived in New York in the 1990s, the open floor concept in home design has gathered much aplomb for being dynamic and liberating.
-Flats and homes that were up until then choppy clustered and cramped breathed a whiff of fresh air with the introduction of open floor plans.

 The lack of walls and doors between shared spaces lends the whole area a fluid form.
 Square footage comes at a premium, and this style makes the room look more prominent in small spaces with no scope for expansion.
 The lack of long corridors or passages means you have the freedom of movement.